-Other Ingredients You Can Add To Fasolakia
+Other Ingredients To Add To Stewed Green Beans

 Green beans and zucchini are a flavorful combination.
 To add zucchinis to the Fasolakia simply do so, by adding them towards the last 15 minutes of cooking.
 As they don't take long to cook.

-Using Fresh Or Frozen Green Beans?
+Fresh Or Frozen Green Beans?

 Well, as with each and every food, fresh is always best.
 But there are foods whose flavor and texture don't change so much from fresh to frozen.